 Maggie was born Margalit Ruth Gyllenhaal in Manhattan in the latest line to the Swedish noble Gyllenhaal family.
 This may come as a surprise to many of her admirers, but she does hail from an ancient noble family from her father’s side and is the descendant of Nils Gunnarsson Haal, a cavalry lieutenant in the 17th-century Swedish army.
 In a more immediate and pertinent time, both her parents come from artistic backgrounds.
 Her mother, Naomi, is a screenwriter and director while her father, Stephen, is a well-known director who has worked in movies as well as several television shows.

 While Gyllenhaal’s father hailed from Swedish nobility, her mother was Jewish, whose grandparents were immigrants from Russia and Poland.
 Gyllenhaal has a rich cultural heritage, and her upbringing was predominantly Jewish, and she identifies herself as such.
 Such a unique coming together of worlds has certainly enriched her performative skill.
 Gyllenhaal’s higher education was at Columbia University, although what is more indicative of the work she would go on to do, is her summer term at the Royal Academy of Dramatic Art in London, where she studied acting.

 Gyllenhaal’s first appearances came in her father’s films, namely, ‘Waterland’, ‘A Dangerous Woman’ and ‘Homegrown’.
 Her film career started off with supporting roles in films such as ‘Cecil B. Demented’ and ‘Riding in Cars with Boys’.
-However, it would be with the Richard Kelly-directed ‘Donnie Darko’ that she would achieve recognition.
+However, it would be in the Richard Kelly-directed ‘Donnie Darko’ that she would achieve recognition.
 During this time, Gyllenhaal also ventured into theatre, making her debut in the Berkeley Repertory Theatre production of Patrick Marber’s ‘Closer’.
 She followed that up with several other productions, ranging from Shakespeare (‘The Tempest’, ‘Antony and Cleopatra’) to Sartre (‘No Exit’).